sguha-work/fc-wp/README.md

 * Version: 0.1
 * License: GPLv3

-This plugin helps you to embed cool javascript charts inside your page or post.
-For charting it use Fusioncharts,The leading javascript data viz solution availeble in market.
-Inside edit page of any page and post you will find a button clicking on which you will have a form to fill up which is basically settings for fusioncharts.
+This plugin helps you to embed cool JavaScript charts inside your page or post.
+For charting it use Fusioncharts,The leading JavaScript data viz solution available in market.
+Inside edit page of any page and post you will find a button clicking on which you will have a form to fill up which is basically settings for Fusioncharts.
 Fill up the form and then preview it before embed.
 If the chart need changes then you may again go back to settings and review the settings.
-After everything looks good you will get the total javascript code to embed FusionChart.
+After everything looks good you will get the total JavaScript code to embed FusionChart.
 Copy the code and paste it inside the text view of page/post where you wish to see Fusioncharts.
-Update the page/post and publish it to see data in deligted form.
+Update the page/post and publish it to see data in delighted form.

 ### Installing
 This section describes how to install the plugin and get it working.